Ontario leaders blame their platform miscalculations on poor provincial math curriculum - The Beaverton

 Premier Kathleen Wynne slammed the PC governments of John Robarts and Bill Davis for the few resources provided to her and the governing when it came to budgeting and finite mathematics.

-“I never had the right teachers to do this,” admitted Wynne whose miscalculated the deficit by $5 billion according to the Auditor General.
+“I never had the right teachers to do this,” admitted Wynne whose government miscalculated the budget deficit by $5 billion according to the Auditor General.
 “I was still using an abacus in grade 13 and our Minister had a terrible calculus teacher.
 How can you be blaming us for years of fiscal mismanagement when the system was broken when we were trying to learn?
 That’s blaming the victims of poor PC curriculum.”

 The New Democrats were quick to pin their lack of numbers on the traumatizing experience of math class during the Harris years.

 “Mike Harris slash and burn tactics failed my younger staff in preparing the ’s plan for Ontario,” explained Andrea Horwath who has yet to adequately calculate the cost of $12 daycare or revenue from a speculators tax on empty properties.
-“The 1997 Ontario Teachers Strike really put our party’s economist back by two weeks and he did terribly in algebra as a result.”
+“The 1997 Ontario Teachers Strike really put our ’s economist back by two weeks and he did terribly in algebra as a result.”

 Meanwhile, at a campaign stop in Nippissing, PC Leader was quick to fault the grade 3 math curriculums of David Peterson, Bob Rae, and Dalton McGuinty.